Doctor of Musical Arts

 The degree involves a combination of written and practical work (in composition or performance).
 For information on requirements for each of these disciplines, see the Regulations for the Doctor of Musical Arts.

-The DMA takes between three to four years of full-time study or four to seven years part-time.
-Participants can begin at the beginning of any month.
+The DMA takes between 3 years of full-time study or 4–6 years part-time.
+Participants can start at the beginning of any month.

 For full requirements see the Regulations for the Doctor of Musical Arts.